 8.18.1 Definition

-The MT Confidence data category is used to communicate the self-reported confidence score from a machine translation engine of the accuracy of a translation it has provided.
+The MT Confidence data category is used to communicate the self-reported confidence score from a machine translation engine for the accuracy of a translation it has provided.
 It is not intended to provide a score that is comparable between machine translation engines and platforms.
 This data category does NOT aim to establish any sort of correlation between the self-reported confidence score and either human evaluation of MT usefulness, or post-editing cognitive effort.
 For harmonization’s sake, MT Confidence is provided as a rational number in the interval 0 to 1 (inclusive).

 Note:

-Implementers are expected to interpret the floating point number and present it to human and other consumers in a convenient form, such as percentage (0-100%) with up to 2 decimal digits, font or background color coding, etc.
+Implementers are expected to interpret the floating-point number and present it to human and other consumers in a convenient form, such as percentage (0-100%) with up to 2 decimal digits, font or background color coding, etc.

 This data category can be used for several purposes, including, but not limited to: